PCC Statistics Explained

 Complaints made under the Code

 The Commission can elect formally to adjudicate on any unresolved complaint.
 This means that the Commission issues a public ruling on the substance of the complaint.
-Adjudications fall into two categories:
+Adjudications fall into three categories:

 Not pursued by complainant

 These are cases where complainants have chosen (for any number of reasons) at some stage of the complaint, not to take it any further.

 No case under the Code

 This figure relates to complaints where the Commission judges that there has been no breach of the Code but where there is no need for a public ruling.
 The complainant and the editor of the publication in question will receive a full explanation of the Commission’s decision, but the substance of the complaint is not published on the website.